 The content of the financial information is clearly defined.
 The annual financial report consists of (i) the annual accounts prepared in accordance with the legal and regulatory requirements applicable in Belgium (BE GAAP), (ii) the accounts prepared in accordance with the international financial reporting standards adopted by the European Union (EU-IFRS), (iii) the report of the board of directors, and (iv) a statement of the board of directors on the true and fair view of the annual accounts and the EU-IFRS accounts and on the fair review of the board report.
-The half-year financial report consists of (i) the condensed interim BE GAAP accounts, (ii) the condensed interim accounts in accordance with IAS 34 on interim financial reporting, (iii) the interim report of the board of directors, and (iv) a statement of the board of directors on the true and fair view of the condensed interim accounts.
+The half-year financial report consists of (i) the condensed interim BE GAAP accounts, (ii) the condensed interim accounts in accordance with IAS 34 on interim financial reporting, (iii) the interim report of the board of directors, and (iv) a statement of the board of directors on the true and fair view of the condensed interim report of the board of directors.

-The bookkeeping is held by an external accountant accredited by the IEC, who uses a detailed procedures manual to ensure ongoing compliance with the legal and regulatory requirements related to bookkeeping of enterprises (Economic Code, Book III, Title 3, Chapter 2 and its implementing royal decrees as well as the related advices of the Commission des normes comptables).
+The bookkeeping is held by an external accountant accredited by the ITAA, who uses a detailed procedures manual to ensure ongoing compliance with the legal and regulatory requirements related to bookkeeping of enterprises (Economic Code, Book III, Title 3, Chapter 2 and its implementing royal decrees as well as the related advices of the "Commission des Normes Comptables").
 The accounting software used is Exact Online.
 The bookkeeping data processed in this software are safeguarded on professional certified servers.
 Moreover, most of the documents in possession of the accountant are digitalized and are safeguarded on certified servers of a professional host of which the reliability of its internal control system has been confirmed by an audit.
 A rigorous system has been put in place to back-up the data on the server.

-The BE GAAP annual accounts are prepared by an accountant mandated by the general manager on the basis of the model made available by the Central Balance Sheet Office.
-The annual accounts are prepared on the basis of the balance of accounts and based on non-accounting information necessary to complete the notes to the annual accounts.
-After their approval by the shareholders during the annual general meeting, the annual accounts are filed in XBRL format via the application FIRST at the Central Balance Sheet Office.
-This application contains consistency checks.
+The BE GAAP annual accounts are prepared by an accountant mandated by the general manager on the basis of the scheme made available by the National Bank of Belgium.
+The annual accounts are prepared on the basis of the trial balance and based on non-accounting information necessary to complete the notes to the annual accounts.
+After their approval by the shareholders during the annual general meeting, the annual accounts are filed in XBRL format via the SILVERFIN software at the National Bank of Belgium.
+This software contains consistency checks.

-In accordance with standard equity accounting practiced by UCB, the EU-IFRS accounts are established by an accountant mandated by the general manager.
+In accordance with equity accounting of UCB, the EU-IFRS accounts are established by an accountant mandated by the general manager.
 Concerning the notes, the accountant relies on disclosure checklists of audit firms.
 The EU-IFRS accounts are influenced by the results of UCB.
 The latter has adopted a formal procedure of internal control over the process of financial reporting, called the "Transparency Directive Procedure" (for more information on this procedure, see the board report of UCB).
 The board of Tubize monitors this procedure via its representatives in the board of directors and the audit committee of UCB.

-Apart from the organizational measures, there are specific procedures such as analytical review by the general manager/accountant of the account balance, the preparation of a closing file with detailed justification of balances, the reconciliation of accounts with external counterparties, the use of disclosure checklists to ensure compliance with accounting standards, the follow-up if the Commissioner's recommendations, etc.
+Apart from the organizational measures, there are specific procedures such as analytical review by the general manager/accountant of the balance sheet and profit & loss account, the preparation of a closing file with detailed justification of balances, the reconciliation of accounts with external counterparties, the use of disclosure checklists to ensure compliance with accounting standards, the follow-up of the auditor's recommendations, etc.